-The majority of Double Bay's population were employed in full or part-time work (93%), with only 3.4% of the population being unemployed.
+The majority of Double Bay's population were employed in full or part-time work (96.3%), with only 3.4% of the population being unemployed.

-In 2016, the most common methods of travel to work for employed people were: Car, as driver 32.3%, Train 20.3% and Walked only 8.4%.
-Other common responses were worked at home 8.0% and Train, bus 5.6%.
+In 2021, the most common methods of travel to work for employed people were Worked at home 60.3%, Car as driver 16.6%, Walked only 5.6% and Train 2.1%.

-Cycling as a form of active transport is encouraged by Council and has been investigated as part of the Transport Study in 2020.
+Cycling as a form of active transport is encouraged by Council and has been investigated as part of the Draft Woollahra Integrated Transport Strategy (2021) and Draft Woollahra Active Transport Plan (2022).
 The study recommends infrastructure upgrade to encourage a modal shift from private vehicles to active transport, in particular, walking and cycling in and around the Centre.
 Council has endorsed the Double Bay Pedestrianisation Study (on 29 September 2020) which provides a series of recommendations for the Centre.
-In addition, Council staff are currently working with SCT to prepare a Council-wide Active Transport Plan.

-The Draft Strategy maintains and enhances the residential and non-residential floor space ratio to increase live/work opportunity within the Centre, reducing travel times.
+The Strategy maintains and enhances the residential and non-residential floor space ratio to increase live/work opportunity within the Centre, reducing travel times.
 It is also anticipated that the suggested public domain improvements (including pedestrianisation) will further encourage people to walk and cycle through and to the Centre.